Higher numbers of new COVID-19 cases put Minnesota in 'precarious' position

 Minnesota’s new COVID-19 case numbers seem to be stuck at high levels, prompting concern by state health officials.

-On Friday, state Departmen of Health officials reported that 1,099 new cases have been confirmed across the state, reflecting an ongoing high rate of transmission, said Kris Ehresmann, the state’s infectious disease director.
+On Friday, state Department of Health officials reported that 1,099 new cases have been confirmed across the state, reflecting an ongoing high rate of transmission, said Kris Ehresmann, the state’s infectious disease director.

 “We have been walking on the edge of a cliff for weeks,” she said.
 Although the state hasn’t fallen off the edge, it is in a precarious position, she explained.